We hold a rich collection of oil paintings, sculpture and historical furniture from the India Office collections.

 What is available online?

-The Library’s collection of paintings has been digitised and available to view of BBC Your Paintings.
+The Library's collection of oil paintings have been digitised and can be viewed on ArtUk.

 Further informationAn extensive collection of reference works about these collections is available on open access in the Asian & African Studies Reading Rooms.
 Key publications include: